ddella/Kubernetes-Cluster/KeepaliveD/README.md

 sudo apt update && sudo apt install keepalived
 ```

 **DON'T DO THIS** but I couldn't help myself and I did it 😉 I downloaded the latest `.deb` package, extracted the binary file and copied it to `/usr/sbin/`.
-This should **NEVER BE DONE IN PRODUCTION** but the only dependencie not met is `libsnmp40` so I decided to try the newest release 😀
+This should **NEVER BE DONE IN PRODUCTION** but the only dependencie not met is `libsnmp40`, so I decided to try it 😀
 ```sh
 curl -LO http://security.ubuntu.com/ubuntu/pool/main/k/keepalived/keepalived_2.2.8-1_amd64.deb
 # sudo apt-get install ./keepalived_2.2.8-1_amd64.deb